Omologato become Official Partners of Autodromo Enzo e Dino Ferrari Imola

 Approached in seventh gear in a modern Formula One car, drivers crest the rise from Piratella at 71 metres above sea level and plummet down 21 metres to the first of Acque Minerali’s apexes.

-It’s an awkward corner to nail, with motorbike racers admitting the bike is dangerously on the nose on the way down the hill, then fighting wheelies on the 15-metre vertical climb to Variante Alta on the way out.
+It’s an awkward corner to nail, with motorbike racers admitting the bike is dangerously on the nose on the way down the hill, then fighting wheelies on the 15-metre vertical climb to Variante Alta, now Gresini Corner, on the way out.

 Formula One cars tend to disregard the first apex to focus on the braking area for the second one, approaching in seventh gear and whipping down to fourth before hammering the outside kerb to carry as much speed as possible.